TuxHurt/TuxHurt/README.md

   ## Usage
   You can simply use the `run.py` to run Sirhurt.
 It will automatically check updates for you too.<br/>
+  `python3 run.py -h` to show help.<br/>
   `python3 run.py -u` to force update.<br/>
+  `python3 run.py -uu` to update using Sirhurt Bootstrapper(Experimental).<br/>
   `python3 run.py -c` to remove Sirhurt.
 This may be a bit buggy so if it breaks, just delete the `sirhurt` directory by hand.<br/>
   `python3 run.py -f` to fix Unexpected Client Behavior in Roblox.<br/>
+  `python3 run.py -k` to kill Roblox and Sirhurt.<br/>
+  `python3 run.py -v` for verbose output.
+This is helpful when asking for help or diagnosing issues.<br/>
+  `python3 run.py -r REPOSITORY` for changing the repository the script will update from.
+This is useful for forks.<br/>
+  `python3 run.py --credits` for showing the credits.<br/>
+  `python3 run.py --license` for showing the license of TuxHurt.<br/>

   ## Injector
   TuxHurt uses an Injector called TuxHut that is made by the Owners of TuxHurt.
 It is a big part of TuxHurt's 0 effort goal.<br/>
   Read more about the Injector [here](https://github.com/TuxHurt/TuxHut)

-  ## SirHurtWine
+  ## How to run SirHurt on GNU/Linux without TuxHurt
-  If you would like to run SirHurt on GNU/Linux without TuxHurt, read a guide created by use [here](https://hentai.dsf001.site/notes/sirhurt.html).<br/>
+  If you would like to run SirHurt on GNU/Linux without TuxHurt, read a guide created by us [here](https://hentai.dsf001.site/notes/sirhurt.html).<br/>
   It's recommended to run SirHurt on GNU/Linux with TuxHurt.

+  ## Security
+  Cy found out that Roblox has some checks for Wine and GNU/Linux specifically.
+For this reason, we coded it in a way that it does not mess with Roblox and its Wine prefix.
+TuxHurt does not install itself to any directory except the project root and uninstalling the software is done by just deleting a directory.

   ## License
   This project is licensed under GNU GPLv3